 In scientific experiments of several different “brands” of L-tryptophan, only the Showa Denko tryptophan was clearly and causatively linked to EMS (Kilbourne, et al., 1996).

-In the early 1980s bacterial fermentation began to replace chemical synthesis as the method to produce amino acids (Sidransky, 2001).
+In the early 1980s bacterial fermentation began to replace chemical synthesis as the method to produce amino acids, vastly enhancing obtainable yields (Sidransky, 2001).
 Bacteria are grown and cultivated in large containers to foster tryptophan synthesis.
 The supplement nutrients are then extracted from the microorganisms, purified, and finally processed into nutritional supplements.

 In a research article entitled The Skeleton In The GMO Closet –Did Genetic Engineering Cause The Tryptophan-EMS Disaster Of 1989? by award-winning journalist Ingeborg Boyens she claimed the disaster was caused by the introduction of genetically engineered (GE) bacteria which were used, for the first time, in the manufacturing of the nutritional supplement by Showa Denko K. K. to increase tryptophan formation and thus product output (Boyens, 1999).

-Unfortunately, the genetic modification of bacteria resulted in the inclusion of several toxic contaminants into the tryptophan products.
+Unfortunately, the genetic modification of bacteria resulted in the inclusion of several toxic contaminants into the L-tryptophan products.